LukeCogswell/SuperPaperFrisbeeGolf/README.md

 # SuperPaperFrisbeeGolf
 Frisbee Flight Simulator Game - CMU 15112 Term Project

-11/25/24 - State of the game
+12/2/24 - State of the game

-The game is essentially a crude but playable game with 'full' functionality.
+The game is functional, missing a few features, but you can play for a score and it is fairly intuitive
-(there are plenty of bugs and it needs tuning, but you can play frisbee courses and score the frisbee!)

 throw frisbees by clicking for direction (power is based on distance clicked) clicking and dragging to the left or right adds curve to the frisbee